AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ## Custom prices

-The SaaS price indexer supports custom product type price features that are available in the Adobe Commerce core edition, such as special price, group price, and catalog rule price.
+The SaaS price indexer supports custom product type price features that are available in the Adobe Commerce, such as special price, group price, and catalog rule price.

-For example: there is a custom product type  "custom_type" and a product with SKU "Custom Type Product".
+For example: there is a custom product type  `custom_type`` and a product with the SKU "Custom Type Product".

 By default, the Commerce Data Export extension sends the following price feed to the price indexer: